cap-js/docs/java/outbox.md

 ### Reading Dead Entries

-This filtering of dead entries is done on the database by adding `where` clauses for each outbox and their maximum number of retries.
-The following code provides the handler for the `DeadLetterQueueService` that modifies the where clause by adding additional conditions for filtering the outbox entries:
+Filtering the dead entries is done by adding by adding an appropriate `where`-clause to `READ`-queries on the outbox message entries which reached maximum number of retries.
+The following code provides an example handler implementation defining this behaviour for the `DeadLetterQueueService`:

 ```java
 @Component